RyanKaleliGabriel/next-asessment/README.md

  npm install
 ```

-Create a .env file and add the base url of the json server:
+Create a .env file in the root directory and add the base url of the json server:

 ```bash
 BASE_URL=http://localhost:3001